 High blood pressure affects millions of Americans.
-Prevalence is higher among African Americans and the elderly.
-Frequently hypertension is also responsible for a significant percentage of serious health conditions such as myocardial infarctions, strokes, episodes of heart failure, and premature deaths in the U.S. The risk of stroke, myocardial infarction, heart failure and peripheral vascular disease is two to four (2-4) times greater for those with hypertension than those with normal blood pressure (BP).
+Prevalence is higher among non-Hispanic black adults and the elderly.
+Frequently hypertension is also responsible for a significant percentage of serious health conditions such as myocardial infarctions, strokes, episodes of heart failure, and premature deaths in the U.S. The risk of stroke, myocardial infarction, heart failure, and peripheral vascular disease is two to four (2-4) times greater for those with hypertension than those with normal blood pressure (BP).
 End-stage renal disease, retinopathy, and aortic aneurysm are also complications related to hypertension.

-Hypertension (high blood pressure or high BP) is defined for adults as systolic blood pressure of 140 mm Hg or higher, or diastolic blood pressure of 90 mm Hg or higher.
-In patients 80 years of age or older, the systolic blood pressure level of 150 or greater is used instead of 140.
-In November 2017, the American Heart Association (AHA) and American College of Cardiology (ACC) published new hypertension guidelines which lowered blood pressure thresholds of previously accepted guidelines.
-These guidelines also provided specific steps on how to accurately measure and interpret blood pressures.
+Hypertension (high blood pressure or high BP) has been defined for adults as systolic blood pressure of 140 mm Hg or higher, or diastolic blood pressure of 90 mm Hg or higher.
+In patients 60years of age or older, a systolic blood pressure level of 150 or greater is used instead of 140.
+In November 2017, the American Heart Association (AHA) and American College of Cardiology (ACC) published hypertension guidelines that lowered blood pressure thresholds of previously accepted guidelines.
+These guidelines also provided specific steps on how to accurately measure and interpret blood pressure.
 This change results in more people being identified as "hypertensive."